alphagov/govuk-developer-docs/source/manual/encrypted-hiera-data.html.md

 1. Add the joiners's GPG fingerprint to the recipient files AWS [integration](https://github.com/alphagov/govuk-secrets/blob/main/puppet_aws/gpg_recipients/integration_hiera_gpg.rcp)

+1. Ensure you have `pass` installed by running `brew install pass`.

 1. Recrypt the hieradata by running `re-encrypt-all.sh <message>` where `<message>` is something like "Adding new key for Jane Smith".